 Conclusion

 The difference between Tums and Pepcid lies mainly in how they work and how long they last.
 Tums neutralizes acid immediately but for a short time.
 Pepcid reduces acid production and provides longer relief.
 Choosing between them depends on your symptoms and frequency of heartburn.
-By understanding the difference between Tums and Pepcid, individuals can make smarter health decisions.
+By understanding the Tums vs Pepcid, individuals can make smarter health decisions.
 Always consult a healthcare professional for persistent symptoms.
 Knowing the right medicine at the right time ensures comfort, safety, and better digestive health.

 I am content creator and comparison blogger focused on analyzing key differences between terms, concepts, and ideas to deliver accurate, easy-to-understand information.
 So I decided to create a platform where these differences are explained in the simplest way possible.